mejia-dev/noman-rumerals/README.md

 Code: evalNumerals("IXI")
 Expected Output: "Invalid input.
 Numeral X should never be surrounded by two of the same numerals"

+//// Rules for L
+Test: "It will evaluate L to equal 50"
+Code: evalNumerals("L")
+Expected Output: 50

+Test: "It will reject the entire input if the number of L's is greater than 1 and will display an error"
+Code: evalNumerals("LL")
+Expected Output: "Invalid input.
+Numeral L should only occur once per input"

+Test: "It will reject the entire input if L is surrounded by two matching characters"
+Code: evalNumerals("CLC")
+Expected Output: "Invalid input.
+Numeral L should never be surrounded by two of the same numerals"

 Test: "It will evaluate
 Code:
 Expected Output: